houshmand-2005/TabTrove/README.md

 ## Browsers Notes

-if you don't where is your browser profile path you can read this:
+if you don't know where is your browser profile path you can read this:

 windows: